iBug/iBug-source/_posts/2021/2021-02-19-github-webhook-on-aws-lambda.md

 <div class="notice--primary" markdown="1">
 #### <i class="fas fa-fw fa-lightbulb"></i> Update 2022
+{: .no_toc }

-As of April 2022, Lambda meets [Function URLs][lambda-function-urls] that acts as a direct endpoint to the function.
+As of April 2022, Lambda meets [Function URLs][lambda-function-urls] that act as a direct endpoint to the function.
 You can use it to replace the API Gateway part.

 Benefits of using Function URLs include: